holyjak/static-jsfexpression-validator/README.md

   1. Pass declared local vars to all resolvers, not only dataTable
   2. Allow a tag to declare multiple local vars and add them to dataTable/ui:repeat
 - full JSF 1.2+ support: support EL functions (not just 'function tolerance' as implemented now)
-- Current limitation in Facelets: No way to detect what is value or Method expression => we try value first and method next, should autodetect somehow, min. for the standard tags and let users delcare it
 - FIX: MethodFakingFunctionMapper currently allows only 1 arity for a function, i.e. not having the same fun name with different number of arguments
 - don't mock implementations of Map/Collection, instantiate them instead (eg ArrayList)
 - consider using more modern jasper for JSF2.x than 6.0.29 used in 1.2